gurish165/SpaceX_Challenge/README.md

 ```

 ### Meet 32 Connection Constraint
-At this point we have reduced our connection space to all connections that can possibly be made by a Starlink satellite.
-Now we have to determine which connections to preserve to meet the remaining constraints.
+At this point, we have reduced our connection space to all connections that can possibly be made by a Starlink satellite.
+Now, we have to determine which connections to preserve to meet the remaining constraints.
 I decided it was most logical to clean up Starlink satellites with >32 connections, starting with the satellite with the most connections.
 ```c++
 void rebalance32(){
 	// Priority queue where the key is the number of people the Starlink